CarawaysClass/carawaysclass.github.io/bcis1305/mini/bcis1305-mini-syllabus.md

 With Slack, you can hold a direct conversation with your instructor, share an idea with one of your classmates, or enter into a discussion with a group of your classmates.

-I will email you an invitation to our Slack class site, during the first week of class.
+I will email you an invitation to our Slack class site, during the first couple of days of class.
 This will include everything you will need to know in order to join and participate in our Slack class.

 ### Emailing Your Instructor
 Slack is your best choice in communicating with me, but there may be instances where you wish to email me.
 If you choose to use email, be sure to include your name, course name, and course number in the email.
+If you do not fully identify yourself and course info, I will likely not reply.
 Keep the body of your message brief, and to-the-point.
 Here is an example of a good email:

 > Professor Caraway: